OpenZeppelin/stylus-test-helpers/crates/motsu/README.md

 }
 ```

+**Important:** To use a contract in tests, you must ensure it implements the
-**Important:** We require a contract to implement unsafe trait
+unsafe trait `stylus_sdk::prelude::TopLevelStorage`.
-`stylus_sdk::prelude::TopLevelStorage`, for a contract to be used in tests.
-Typically, all contracts marked with `#[entrypoint]` will have this trait
-automatically derived.
-Otherwise, you should do it by manually:
+While this trait is automatically derived for contracts marked with`#[entrypoint]`,
+you'll need to implement it manually for any contract without this attribute:

 ```rust
  use stylus_sdk::{